Today you’ll find the best .45 ACP carbine for you.

-Here are the best Kriss Vector CRB accessories:
+Here are the top Kriss Vector CRB accessories:

 - Got astigmatism?
-Then a EOTech holographic sight would work better.
+Then a EOTech 512 holographic sight might work better.

-- Folding Stock: This makes your Kriss Vector fit in most carry cases.
+- Folding Stock: This makes your Kriss Vector fit in most carry cases and increases maneuverability.

-- Troy Vertical Fore-grip: This fixes almost all of the Kriss Vector’s ergonomic issues.
+- Troy Vertical Foregrips: This fixes almost all of the Kriss Vector’s ergonomic issues.